Scaffold Falls in Suffolk County, NY

 Labor Law 240 Claims

 Injured in a scaffold falls on a Suffolk County construction site?
-Under Labor Law 240, owners and contractors bear absolute liability.
+Under Labor Law 240, owners and contractors can bear strict liability.
 Free consultation — no fee unless we win.

 Scaffold Falls in Suffolk County: What Workers Need to Know

-Suffolk County has 610 active construction permits and approximately 84 major construction sites operating at any given time.
-State data shows roughly 178 construction injury reports filed annually in Suffolk.
-Falls account for the majority — including scaffold falls, which involve the elevation-related hazards that Labor Law 240 (the "Scaffold Law") was enacted to address.
-When a Suffolk construction worker is hurt in a scaffold falls, New York law places full liability on the property owner and general contractor — not the injured worker.
+Suffolk County runs a very_high-volume construction market — 610 active permits and roughly 84 major sites operating at any given time.
+State data shows about 178 construction injury reports filed annually in Suffolk.
+New York's Labor Law sets the rules for these cases — §240(1) for elevation and gravity-related hazards, §241(6) for Industrial Code violations, and §200 for general site-safety negligence.
+When a Suffolk construction worker is hurt in a scaffold falls, liability can fall on the property owner and general contractor depending on how the injury happened — the analysis below breaks down exactly how the law applies to a scaffold falls.

 How Scaffold Falls Happen